weaveworks/weave-gitops-docs/docs/getting-started.md

 ✔ install finished
 ```
 ---

 ## Configure Weave GitOps to deploy your application

 ### 3 - Fork the Podinfo repository

-For Weave GitOps to set up automation to reconicile the workload, we will need write access to the repository, so we will first fork the podinfo sample repository.
+For Weave GitOps to set up automation to reconcile the workload, we will need write access to the repository, so we will first fork the podinfo sample repository.

 Go to [https://github.com/wego-example/podinfo-deploy](https://github.com/wego-example/podinfo-deploy).